A Riemann-Hilbert approach to Fredholm determinants of Hankel composition operators: scalar-valued kernels: Statement of results

 Then, provided $I-K_t,t\in J$ is invertible on $L^2(0,1)$ and $\{(MD)^n\tau_tf\}_{t\in\mathbb{R}_+},\{(I-K_t)^{-1}(MD)^n\tau_tf\}_{t\in J}$, resp. $\{(DM)^n\tau_tg\}_{t\in\mathbb{R}_+},\{(I-K_t^{\ast})^{-1}(DM)^n\tau_tg\}_{t\in J}$, with $f\in\{\phi\}$, resp. $g\in\{\psi\}$, are $L^2(0,1)$ dominated for all $n\in\{0,1,\ldots,N\}$, the functions

 defined for $t\in J$ and $n=0,1,\ldots,N$, satisfy the coupled system

-\end{cor} System \eqref{b:11} also constitutes a Zakharov-Shabat system with $t\frac{\d}{\d t}$ replacing $\frac{\d}{\d t}$ in \eqref{r2}, due to the multiplicative structure in \eqref{b:2}.
+\end{cor} System \eqref{b:11} also constitutes a chain of differential relations with $t\frac{\d}{\d t}$ replacing $\frac{\d}{\d t}$ in \eqref{r2}, due to the multiplicative structure in \eqref{b:2}.
 The same system is seemingly unknown in the literature and we point out that it admits several conserved quantities.
 Indeed, exactly as in \eqref{i:13},

 is $J\ni t$-independent for any $n\in\{0,1,\ldots,N-1\}$ by \eqref{b:11}.
 However, without placing further constraints on $\phi$ and $\psi$, \eqref{b:11} cannot yield a closed differential equation for $q_0$ or $q_0^{\ast}$.
 Still, just as it had been the case for \eqref{r2}, we now show that system \eqref{b:11} can be encoded in the solution of a canonical, auxiliary RHP, and thus using \eqref{b:6}, the same RHP allows us to access and efficiently analyze the Fredholm determinant $F(t)$.
 The details are as follows: consider the below problem, formulated for two arbitrary functions $\phi,\psi\in L_{\circ}^1(\mathbb{R}_+)$. \begin{problem} Fix $t\in\mathbb{R}_+$ and $\phi,\psi\in L_{\circ}^1(\mathbb{R}_+)$.
 Now determine ${\bf X}(z)={\bf X}(z;t,\phi,\psi)\in\mathbb{C}^{2\times 2}$ such that \begin{enumerate} \item[(1)] ${\bf X}(z)$ is analytic for $z\in\mathbb{C}\setminus(\frac{1}{2}+\im\mathbb{R})$. \item[(2)] ${\bf X}(z)$ admits continuous pointwise limits ${\bf X}_{\pm}(z):=\lim_{\epsilon\downarrow 0}{\bf X}(z\mp\epsilon),z\in\frac{1}{2}+\im\mathbb{R}$ which obey